Pranav-Bahri/CustomerSegmentation_UsingKMeansClustering/README.md

 Bash

-pip install -r requirements.txt
-Run the script:

-Bash

 python your_script_name.py
-📦 Dependencies
+Dependencies
-To run the script, you'll need the libraries listed in the requirements.txt file.
+To run the script, you'll need the libraries listed below.

 pandas
 scikit-learn